anothervillain/check/README.md

 based on the nameservers found for the domain (from a pre-defined pattern array) the script will tell you where the domain is managed.
 </details>

-**This information is cached for 15 seconds so you can -flag for further information:**
+**This information is cached for 15 seconds so you can -flag for further information.** Repeating a check on the same domain after the cache is emptied repeats the preliminary checks on the domain.

 ```check domain.tld -mail```